Lots of sunshine due tomorrow,and some extra sunny sounds on your radio on Sunday,so I look forward to having you all on board again.

 Each and every week without fail we bring you the music that shaped our destiny from that crucial double decade of 1953-1973,I suppose the starting point of 1953 may not immediately jump out at you.But it was the year of the very first UK hit parade as we knew it, and keener listeners will know that the record that held the honour of being the original number was "Al Martino" singing Here in my heart,which stayed in the zenith position for over a couple of months.And maybe an ideal cut off occurs in 1973 because in my humble opinion the pop music had changed so much from the stuff we enjoyed in the 1950's and 1960's.!!
 Last August we recalled the closing down of watery radio in August,1967.Anyway I hope that you enjoyed it as we return to our usual format for the best part of the year.(it rolled around quite a few months ago now).But as we speak it is only a matter of a few months away again.

-On the half hour throughout the show I update you on the local weather word,many of you have enquired where I get the information from.Well I am pleased to tell you that it is supplied by the excellent Rushden weather station,and is owned & operated by John Clapp, you can go this site at www.rushden-weather.co.uk Could I also point you in the direction of a fab site that is a goldmine for all things about the former medium wave station for Northamptonshire, so why not visit a fab tribute site to 1584 KCBC radio,click on the link for all the very latest on past DJ's & staff too, www.1584kcbc.co.uk this was updated just over a couple of years ago in April 2011 with shots from our reunion which was held in Kettering a couple of years ago in April 2011.I am sure you will have a really great time checking up on the voices & faces from the station that was proud to be real local radio from Kettering. (it was all fun I promise you).!
+On the half hour throughout the show I update you on the local weather word,many of you have enquired where I get the information from.Well I am pleased to tell you that it is supplied by the excellent Rushden weather station,and is owned & operated by John Clapp, you can go this site at www.rushden-weather.co.uk Could I also point you in the direction of a fab site that is a goldmine for all things about the former medium wave station for Northamptonshire, so why not visit a fab tribute site to 1584 KCBC radio,click on the link for all the very latest on past DJ's & staff too, www.1584kcbc.co.uk this was updated some years ago in April 2011 with shots from our reunion which was held in Kettering 8 years ago in April 2011.I am sure you will have a really great time checking up on the voices & faces from the station that was proud to be real local radio from Kettering. (it was all fun I promise you).!

-Last Easter Sunday,2016(I know that it was a fair while ago now) and it was a great pleasure to run out some of the records and jingles that would have been played on Radio Caroline over her fab watery lifetime.Well back to this weeks show for another autumn weekend.So it was all aboard for our annual look back at the passing of the marine offences bill from August 14th,1967.I trust that you enjoyed hearing the jingles,music beds & of course the records from that era too.
+Easter Sunday,2018(I know that it was a fair while ago now) and it was a great pleasure to run out some of the records and jingles that would have been played on Radio Caroline over her fab watery lifetime.Well back to this weeks show for another autumn weekend.So it was all aboard for our annual look back at the passing of the marine offences bill from August 14th,1967.I trust that you enjoyed hearing the jingles,music beds & of course the records from that era too.

 So feel free to pop in anytime between 08.00-11.00 each and every Sunday,and no two shows will ever be the same due to the fact that each week the subject matter will change each week as we feature the music from the fab & the famous from 1953-1973.